Turing-Team-B21-CAP0257/Lybre-Application/README.md

 <h2>Feature:</h2>

-1. <b>Splashcreen</b>, this is the beginning app before move to login activity
+1. <b>Splashcreen</b>, this is the beginning app before move to login activity.
-2. <b>Login</b>, Login activity for user
+2. <b>Login</b>, Login activity for user.
-3. <b>Register</b>, Register activity for user
+3. <b>Register</b>, Register activity for user.
-4. <b>Borrow the book</b>, User be able to borrowed the book with capture the book what will be borrowed
+4. <b>Borrow the book</b>, User is able to borrowed the book with capture the book what will be borrowed.
-5. <b>Return the book</b>, User be able to return the book with GPS
+5. <b>Return the book</b>, User is able to return the book with GPS.
-6. <b>Bookmark the book</b>, User be able to save/marked the book anytime for added to list borrowed
+6. <b>Bookmark the book</b>, User is able to save/marked the book anytime for added to list borrowed.
-7. <b>History of borrowed book</b>, User be able to see history of borrowed
+7. <b>History of borrowed book</b>, User is able to see history of borrowed.
-8. <b>Change Language</b>, User can change language ID/ENG
+8. <b>Change Language</b>, User can change language ID/ENG.
-9. <b>Search the book</b>, User can search book
+9. <b>Search the book</b>, User can search book.
-10. <b>Recommendation book for user</b>, User can see recommendation book after they borrowed the book
+10. <b>Recommendation book for user</b>, User can see recommendation book after they borrowed the book.

 <h2>Library/Depedencies:</h2>